Wendy Greuel

 Wendy Jane Greuel (born May 23, 1961) is an American politician.
-She served as Los Angeles City Controller from 2009–13.
+She served as Los Angeles City Controller from 2009 to 2013.
 Greuel was the second woman elected to citywide office in Los Angeles, after her predecessor Laura Chick.

-Previously, she served as a member of the Los Angeles City Council from 2002–09, where she served as President Pro Tempore and represented the 2nd District, which includes portions of the San Fernando Valley.
+Previously, she served as a member of the Los Angeles City Council from 2002 to 2009, where she served as President Pro Tempore and represented the 2nd District, which includes portions of the San Fernando Valley.
 Greuel was a candidate for Mayor of Los Angeles in 2013, losing to Eric Garcetti, followed by a loss running for California's 33rd congressional district.

 She was the first woman to advance to a Los Angeles mayoral runoff, performing better than previous female candidates Linda Griego in 1993, Kathleen Connell in 2001 and Jan Perry also in 2013.

 Early and career

 She was born and raised in the San Fernando Valley, the daughter of a Christian church founder.
 Greuel graduated from Kennedy High School and served as student body president.
 During high school, she served as a member of then-Mayor Tom Bradley's Youth Council.
 She continued her education at the University of California, Los Angeles, during which time she interned for Councilman Joel Wachs, Mayor Tom Bradley and the City of Los Angeles's office in Washington DC.